aosabook/500lines/bytecode-compiler/bytecompiler.md

 lists only came up a few times, I'd rather handle them in a separate method named, say, `visit_each`; but we're going to see them everywhere.

+In `CodeGen`, the purpose of visiting a node is to return assembly code.
+(Contrast with `Scope`, which visits a node for the effect of filling in the `Scope`'s fields with info about that node's subtree of source code.
+[XXX delete parenthetical probably]) Each node has a `lineno`: the line number of the source code it came from.
+These line numbers get propagated into the assembly as `SetLineNo` pseudo-instructions.
+[XXX plodding paragraph]

+`ast.NodeVisitor`'s default implementation of `visit` then calls the right one of the specific visit methods we've been defining -- or if there isn't any for `t`'s type of node, it calls `generic_visit`:

+        def generic_visit(self, t):
+            assert False, t

+Since `check_conformity` makes sure we never see an unexpected node type, that "can't happen" -- but sometimes, of course, it did.
+Before I overrode `generic_visit`, the default version succeeded silently, making my mistakes harder to see.

 Dict literals like `{'a': 'x', 'b': 'y'}` turn into code like